 The mossy cliff faces along the Mendenhall Valley side of the East Glacier Trail are full of this lichen.
 In places they almost form a continuous cover.
 Even on a rainy day I can place a fingertip on the white part and pick up "dust" on it.
 This lichen is barely more than a few spheres or globules of lichen stacked two or three on top of one another-giving it the "mealy" name-connected by a very fine cottony threads growing in a mass.
 The genus name means "scaly stem".
 It is these structures that separate this genus from the common dust lichen genus, Lepraria.
 Lichens of both genera apparently reproduce asexually by simply sloughing off these tiny balls that grow by mitosis that contain both the fungus and the Trebouxia algae (the most common in lichens) that grow into a new mass.
 The unconnected white spots beyond the main mass of this lichen probably represent globules that broke off from the main mass and landed nearby and took hold on the moss and are growing into a new lichen.

 Order Ostropales Nannfeldt 1932

+oss-trow-pal-ees

+etymology undetermined

 Family Graphidaceae Dumortier 1822

+graph-id-a-suh-ee

+from the type genus Graphis

 Graphis Adanson 1763

+graff-iss

-graff-iss Greek γράφω grafo, to scratch; to write.
+Greek γράφω grafo, to scratch; to write.

-Graphis scripta (Linnæus) Acharius 1809, pencil mark lichen or pencil script scrip-tah Latin scrib-, write, record.
+Graphis scripta (Linnæus) Acharius 1809, pencil mark lichen or pencil script

+scrip-tah

+Latin scrib-, write, record.

 A common lichen on red alder (Alnus rubra Bongard) where the crustose part of the lichen is very white and very tightly embedded on the bark and the fruiting bodies form wiggly lines that, on red alder at least, require the use of a 10x hand lends to see.
 It is commonly stated that this lichen only grows in areas of clean air, but I find no direct reference for this.
-Family Thelotremataceae (Nylander) Stizenberger, 1862 Thelotrema Acharius 1803 Latin thel-AWE-treh-mah, American thell-oh-TREE-mah Greek θηλή thili, teat, teats, nipple, nipples + διατρυπώ diatrypo, perforate.
-Thelotrema lepadinum (Acharius) Acharius 1803, bark barnacle leh-paw-DIE-num Latin lepra, flake, scale, scales, scaly, scabby.
+Family Thelotremataceae (Nylander) Stizenberger, 1862 $Latin\ the I-AWE-treh-mah-tay-suh-ee,\ American\ the II-oh-TREE-mah-tay-suh-ee$ from the type genus Thelotrema Thelotrema Acharius 1803 Latin thel-AWE-treh-mah, American thell-oh-TREE-mah Greek θηλή thili, teat, teats, nipple, nipples + διατρυπώ diatrypo, perforate Thelotrema lepadinum (Acharius) Acharius 1803, bark barnacle

+leh-paw-DIE-num Latin lepra, flake, scale, scales, scaly, scabby

 The natural color of the bark of red alder (Alnus rubra Bongard) is rarely seen in the temperate rainforest as the green-brown is almost always completely covered with epiphytic organisms.
 One of the most common is the bark barnacle lichen, a crustose form that grows very tightly on the bark and actually appears to be the bark when viewed at normal walking distance.
 It's only when one pokes their nose close to the tree that it becomes obvious there is an organism living on the bark that gives the tree its white color.

 Order Peltigerales W. Watson, 1929

+pell-tih-ger-al-ees from the type genus Peltigera

 Family Collemataceae Zenker 1827

+call-eh-mah-tay-suh-ee

+from the type genus Collema; Greek κόλλημα kollema, glue, or to stick

 Leptogium (Acharius) Gray 1821

+lep-TOE-gee-um

-lep-TOE-gee-um Greek λεπτός leptos, thin.
+Greek λεπτός leptos, thin

 Leptogium hirsutum Sierk 1964, jellyskin lichen

+hear-suit-um

-hear-suit-um Latin hirsute, hair, shaggy, bristly, rough.
+Latin hirsute, hair, shaggy, bristly, rough

 Family Lobariaceae Chevall, 1826

+low-bear-ee-a-suh-ee

+from the type genus Lobaria

 Lobaria (Schreber) Hoffmann 1796

-low-bear-ee-uh Greek λοβός lobos, lobe

 Lobaria hallii (Tuckerman) Zahlbruckner 1925, gray lungwort